 Kojo has ruptured cruciate ligaments both knees and not able to walk much.
 For now he’s got his own wheelchair for daily walks and this, his very own Radio Flyer.

 So this happened yesterday during the early morning walk with the pups on High Street near Brookdale Park.
 From across High Street I saw a man on all fours trying to stand up with great difficulty.
-The time was around 8:30am on a Saturday morning with light traffic and I considered crossing High to see if I could help but was limited with the two pups in tow.
-I monitored the situation and was glad o see that after about a minute he managed to upright himself.
-Suddenly without warning the man abruptly staggered out into the street mid-block stopping traffic in both directions.
-He somehow remained upright and miraculously arrived to the other side of High without incident steering his way to the corner bus stop where he slammed himself into the seat.
+The time was around 8:30am on a Saturday morning with light traffic and I considered crossing the street to see if I could help but my two pups had other things on their minds.
+After a minute the man managed to upright himself, then suddenly without warning he abruptly staggered out into the street mid-block stopping traffic in both directions.
+He somehow remained upright and miraculously arrived to this side of High Street without incident and navigated his way to the corner bus stop where he slammed himself into the seats.

 I approached and asked if he was okay?
 “I’ve been better” was his reply.
 He was obviously extremely intoxicated with bloody cuts and scrapes on his hands.
 He also had a swollen eye and large painful looking scrapes on his cheek and forehead.

 I asked if he knew where he was?
 He said “no”.
 I asked where he was from?
 “Santa Rosa” was the answer.
 I told him he was in Oakland.
 He looked really confused.
 How did you get here?
 He couldn’t remember.
 He asked me where Amtrak is?
 I explained but he was unable to comprehend anything I was trying to say.
 I asked “what happened to your face and hands?”
 He said he was jumped and beaten somewhere, couldn’t remember where or the reason.